rithmschool/game-of-life-3d/README.md

 ### Application Structure: `GameRenderer`

+This project comes with an `index.html` file and several JavaScript files.
+Feel free to add your own stylesheet if you'd like to create additional styles for your project.

 Our application will be built using three constructor functions: `Cube`, `CubeUniverse`, and `GameRenderer`.

 - The `GameRenderer` will be responsible for rendering and updating the scene using Three.js.
 - The `Cube` will be responsible for changing its life status
 - The `CubeUniverse` will collect all of the cubes, and be responsible for counting neighbors for cubes, determining the next state of the universe, and so on.

 Let's begin with our `GameRenderer`.
-The constructor function should take in a width and a height, and create a camera, scene, a renderer, and whatever lighting you want for your version of the game.
+The constructor function should take in a width, a height, and a DOM node, and create a camera, scene, a renderer, and whatever lighting you want for your version of the game.
+You should attach the renderer to the DOM node passed into the constructor function.
 You should also implement a prototpe method called `render` that continually rerenders the scene.

+Once you've done that, call the constructor function inside of the `app.js` and store it in a value called `game`.
+Make sure everything is loading correctly!

+(Bonus: we only need to call this constructor function once.
+Can you ensure that if you accidentally call the constructor again, a new game won't be created?)

 ### Application Structure: `Cube`